-EAR-ROUND SUMMER
+WINTER

 Red-naped Sapsucker

 Sphyrapicus nuchalis

-Size: 81/2" (22 cm)
+Size: 81⁄2" (22 cm)

 Male: Black-and-white pattern on the back in two

 rows.
 Red forehead, chin and nape of neck.

 Female: same as male, but has a white chin and more

 white on the back

 Juvenile: brown version of adults, lacking any of the

 red markings

 Nest: cavity; female and male excavate; 1 brood

 per year

 Eggs: 3-7; pale white without markings

 Incubation: 12-13 days; female and male incubate

 Fledging: 25-29 days; female and male feed young

-Migration: complete, to southern New Mexico, Mexico
+Migration: complete, to southern Arizona, Mexico,

-and Central America; year round in small
+Central America; non-migrator in a small

-portions of the state
+part of Arizona

 Food: insects, tree sap; will visit feeders

 Compare: The Lewis's Woodpecker (p.
-319) lacks the
+325) lacks the

 black-and-white pattern of the Red-naped.

 Stan's Notes: Closely related to the Yellow-bellied Sapsucker of the eastern U.S. Often associated with aspen, cottonwood and willow trees, nearly always nesting in aspen trees where they are present.
 Creates several horizontal rows of holes in a tree from which sap oozes.
 A wide variety of birds and animals use the sap wells that sapsuckers drill.
 Sapsuckers can't suck sap as their name implies; instead they lap up the sap and eat the insects attracted to it.
-Cannot suck sap as the name implies; instead, they lap it with their tongues.
-Some females lack the white chin that helps to differentiate the sexes
+Some females lack the white chin that helps to differentiate the sexes.

 Hairy Woodpecker

-Dryobates villosus
+Leuconotopicus villous

 Size: 9" (23 cm)

 Male: Black-and-white woodpecker with a white

 belly.
 Black wings with rows of white spots.
 White stripe down the back.
 Long black bill.

 Red mark on the back of the head.

-Female: same as male but lacks the red mark Juvenile: grayer version of the female Nest: cavity with an oval entrance hole; female and male excavate; 1 brood per year Eggs: 3-6; white without markings Incubation: 11-15 days; female incubates during the day, male incubates at night Fledging: 28-30 days; male and female feed the young Migration: non-migrator; moves around in winter to find food Food: insects, nuts, seeds; comes to seed and suet feeders Compare: Downy Woodpecker (p.
-53) is much smaller and has a much shorter bill.
-Ladder-backed Woodpecker (p.
-61) has zebra-like stripes.
+Female: same as male but lacks the red mark Juvenile: grayer version of the female Nest: cavity with an oval entrance hole; female and male excavate; 1 brood per year Eggs: 3-6; white without markings Incubation: 11-15 days; female incubates during the day, male incubates at night Fledging: 28-30 days; male and female feed the young Migration: non-migrator; moves around in winter to find food Food: insects, nuts, seeds; comes to seed and suet feeders Compare: Ladder-backed Woodpecker (p.
+61) has zebralike stripes.
+The Gila Woodpecker (p.
+67) has a brown head and fine horizontal barring on its back.
 Look for Hairy Woodpecker's long bill.
 Stan's Notes: A common bird in wooded backyards.
 Announces its arrival with a sharp chirp before landing on feeders.
 Responsible for eating many destructive forest insects.
 Uses its barbed tongue to extract insects from trees.
 Tiny, bristle-like feathers at the base of the bill protect the nostrils from wood dust.
 Drums on hollow logs, branches or stovepipes in spring to announce territory.
 Prefers to excavate nest cavities in live aspen trees.
-Excavates a larger, more oval-shaped entrance than the round entrance of the Downy Woodpecker.
 Makes short flights from tree to tree.
-65